-Environmentally Preferable Alternative
+Environmentally Preferred Alternative

-The NPS is required to identify the environmentally preferable alternative in its Record of Decision (ROD) and may identify the environmentally preferable alternative in an EIS.
-Guidance from the CEQ states that the environmentally preferable alternative is "the alternative that causes the least damage to the biological and physical environment: it is also means the alternative which best protects, preserves, and enhances historic, cultural, and natural resources" (CEQ 1981).
-The environmentally preferable alternative would be Alternative 3.
+The NPS is required to identify the environmentally preferred alternative in its Record of Decision (ROD) documents, and may identify the environmentally preferred alternative in an EIS.
+Guidance from the CEQ states that the environmentally preferred alternative means it is "the alternative that causes the least damage to the biological and physical environment: it is also means the alternative which best protects, preserves, and enhances historic, cultural, and natural resources" (CEQ 1981).
+The environmentally preferred alternative would be Alternative 3.
 It minimizes impacts from construction, access, and O&M costs, while still providing water quality benefits from CMD remediation.